 Abstract: The article argues that the principle of complementarity, as employed in quantum physics, is also relevant to moral philosophy.
-The moral of the heart is complementary to an entropic morality, which identifies disorder as evil.
+The moral of the heart is complementary to an entropic morality, where evil is equated with disorder.
 The Augustinian and Neoplatonic view of evil as privation is identified with modern principles of thermodynamics.
 Although it is untenable as a monist moral principle, it becomes functional as a complementary opposite of moral evil.
 This has a bearing on the ideal of Self; the ideal nature and conduct of personality.

 Evil as privation

-An issue of central concern to Carl Jung was the theological statement of ‘privatio boni’.
+An issue of central concern to Carl Jung was the theological statement of privatio boni.
 It means that evil is merely the privation of good.
-God is the ‘summum bonum’ (supreme good).
+God is the summum bonum (supreme good).
 If the good of his creation is the Swiss cheese, then evil is the holes in the cheese.
-Jung argued that it causes a negative inflation of man, since mankind is made responsible for the devastation of God’s beautiful creation.
+Jung argued that it gives rise to negative inflation in human psychology, since mankind is made responsible for the devastation of God’s beautiful creation.
 After all, moral evil is not the only consequence of the Fall; also earthquakes follow from our wrongdoings.
-In Jung’s view, good and evil is only a concern of psychology, because evil is — psychologically speaking — terribly real.
-They are equivalent opposites which always predicate one another.
+In Jung’s view, good and evil is only a concern of psychology, because evil is, psychologically speaking, terribly real.
+These are equivalent opposites that always predicate one another.
 Thus, he repudiated the “metaphysical” interpretation of evil.
 As long as evil is viewed as non-being and an “accidental lack of perfection”, nobody will take his own shadow seriously.
-Yet, Father Victor White characterized Jung’s standpoint as “quasi-Manichaean dualism” (cf. Jung, 1973, pp.539f & 1979, para.98).
+Yet, Father Victor White has characterized Jung’s standpoint as “quasi-Manichaean dualism” (cf. Jung, 1973, pp. 539f ; 1979, para.
+98).

 Privation in Neoplatonism

-Although Augustine’s theodicy is profoundly influenced by Neoplatonism, the identity of being and goodness has been formulated in Christian terms.
-Whereas Neoplatonic ‘being’ or ‘existence’ is capable of degrees, Augustine tends toward an additional use of ‘being’, namely as plain existence; the creature or thing as occupant of space-time.
-Failing to distinguish between the two leads to the conclusion that if anything came to lose its quota of goodness it would thereby cease to exist altogether (cf. Hicks, 2007, p.50).
+Although Augustine’s theodicy is profoundly influenced by Neoplatonism, the identity of being and goodness was formulated in Christian terms.
+Whereas Neoplatonic ‘being’ or ‘existence’ is capable of degrees, Augustine tends toward an additional use of ‘being’.
+It is viewed as plain existence; the creature or thing as occupant of space-time.
+Failing to distinguish between the two leads to the conclusion that if anything came to lose its quota of goodness it would thereby cease to exist altogether (cf. Hicks, 2007, p.
+50).
 In the Neoplatonic version this does not occur.
 Rather, utter privation of Good gives rise to a kind of “anti-being”, identifiable as matter void of form.
 (This, in itself, is connected with serious theological problems, something which Proclus later attempted to rectify.)
-Plotinus remained true to Platonic theology according to which Intellect as well as all the undescended beings are entirely free of corrupting influences.
-It is only with the worldly emanation that evil emerges (cf. Phillips, 2007, p.88).
+Plotinus remained true to Platonic theology, according to which Intellect as well as all the undescended beings are entirely free of corrupting influences.
+It is only with the worldly emanation that evil emerges (cf. Phillips, 2007, p.
+88).
 So that’s why evil must be associated with matter.
 In his concept, privation is something more than mere absence of being, which means that it is really an opposition to the Good, and not a mere “malfunctioning”.

 Thus, the Good, due to the greatness of its power, empowers also evil — the privation of itself.
 His point is that evil cannot be mere lack of good, because mere ‘lack’ cannot have the power to thwart the creative power of the Forms.
-Accordingly, evil must be the privation of the very Form of Good, but not of ‘being’, as in Augustine (ibid. ch.40).
+Accordingly, evil must be the privation of the very Form of Good, but not of ‘being’, as in Augustine (ibid. ch.
+40).
 So he came to reject Plotinus’s notion that matter is the primary cause of sinfulness itself, in the way it lures the soul into immersion in materiality and thus sensuality and corruption.
 Rather, evil is engendered in souls as a secondary existence.
-Thus, evil takes on the appearance of what is good and are among things that exist (cf. Proclus, 2003, ch.61).
-It sounds like a rather modern view of evil, because Proclus is being more psychological and focuses on the empirical aspect of evil.
-Plotinus and Proclus have the same aim, but they try to solve the theological problems in different ways.
+Thus, it takes on the appearance of what is good and are among things that exist (cf. Proclus, 2003, ch.
+61).
+It sounds like a rather modern view of evil, because Proclus thinks psychologically and focuses on the empirical aspect of evil.
+Although Plotinus and Proclus have the same aim, they solve the theological problems in different ways.
 Whether Proclus succeeds is a different question.
-The notion of evil as parhupostasis makes me think of a nuclear power plant, which is good because it creates power for the production of food, etc. Yet it produces the most evil substance we know as a rest product and charges it with destructive energy that will last for hundreds of thousand years.
+The notion of evil as parhupostasis makes me think of a nuclear power plant, which is good because it creates power for the production of food, etc. Yet it produces the most evil substance we know, as a rest product, and charges it with destructive energy that will last for hundreds of thousand years.

 Evil as entropy

 Similarly, according to modern cosmology, in the beginning there was maximum order.
-In this state, neither space nor matter existed.
+Initially, neither space nor matter existed.
 Since then, disorder has continued to increase in the universal system as a whole, following the second law of thermodynamics.
-It states that the state of entropy of the entire universe will always increase over time.
+It says that the state of entropy of the entire universe will always increase over time.
 Mohsen Kermanshahi says:

 The second law of thermodynamics tells us that the entropy always increases in any isolated system […] This simply means that if a system is left to itself, its energy distribution will move towards equilibrium or in other words it will move towards maximum disorder.